What is the summer program?

-Many international students come to LaunchX using tourist/ B1 visas.
+Many international students for our other locations come to LaunchX using tourist/ B1 visas.
 Of course, this can vary by country, so be sure to check the specifics of your location.

 If you’re uncertain about how your school marks translate to the US grading or GPA system, not to worry.
 Help LaunchX to calibrate your school’s grading system as much as possible.
 You simply need to submit enough material to allow our admissions team to gauge your academic strength—and don’t be afraid to provide extra explanations so that it’s clear what each of your marks means.